leandromoreira/digital_video_introduction/README.md

 An **image** can be thought as a **2D matrix** and if we think about **colors**, we can extrapolate this idea seeing this image as a **3D matrix** where the **additional dimensions** are used to provide **color data**.

-If we chose to represent these colors using the [primary colors (red, green and blue)](https://en.wikipedia.org/wiki/Primary_color), we then can define the tree planes: the first one **red**, the second **green** and the last the **blue** color.
+If we chose to represent these colors using the [primary colors (red, green and blue)](https://en.wikipedia.org/wiki/Primary_color), we then can define the tree planes: the first one **red**, the second **green**, and the last the **blue** color.

 ![an image is a 3d matrix RGB](/i/image_3d_matrix_rgb.png "An image is a 3D matrix")

 Each point in this matrix, we'll call it **a pixel** (picture element), will hold the **intensity** (usually a numeric value) of that given color.
-A **total red color** means 0 of green, 0 of blue and max of red, the **pink color** can be formed with (using 0 to 255 as the possible range) with **Red=255, Green=192 and Blue=203**.
+A **total red color** means 0 of green, 0 of blue and maximum of red, the **pink color** can be formed with (using 0 to 255 as the possible range) with **Red=255, Green=192 and Blue=203**.

 > #### Other ways to encode a color image
 > There are much more models to represent an image with colors.
-We could use a indexed palette where we'd spend only a byte for each pixel instead of 3, comparing it to RGB model.
-In this model instead of a 3D matrix we'd use a 2D matrix, saving memory but having much less color options.
+We could use an indexed palette where we'd spend only a byte for each pixel instead of 3, comparing it to RGB model.
+In this model instead of a 3D matrix, we'd use a 2D matrix, saving memory but having fewer color options.
 >
 > ![NES palette](/i/nes-color-palette.png "NES palette")